 These guidelines are in place to ensure that images that we use in school are appropriate, and all staff follow these guidelines.

-Any queries about photos please contact the school office.
+Any queries about photos please contact the school office or Mrs Jones.